whitebird-roman-gruzd/whitebird-en-docs/README.md

 ---
 ### Required steps for exchange
 #### Initial steps:
-- User acceptance of the WhiteBird offer
+- User accepts the WhiteBird offer
 - Creation of a user account on the WhiteBird platform with up-to-date* personal data
 - Waiting for account verification _(may take up to 72 hours, usually much faster)_
 - User passes the crypto test _(required only for Belarusian citizens)_
-- Adding a payment method to the account _(relevant only for card integrations)_
+- User adds a payment method to the account _(relevant only for card integrations)_

 [API documentation for the above steps](./onboardingAPI/README.md)